NSO-developer/nso-gitbook/development/advanced-development/web-ui-development/json-rpc-api.md

 Where, a value may contain space characters but not end with a space.

-NSO implements Trace Context alongside the legacy way of handling `trace-id` as a commit parameter to `validate_commit`.
-These two different ways of handling `trace-id` cannot be used at the same time.
-If both are used, the request generates an error response.

-NSO will consider the headers of Trace Context in JSON-RPC requests if the element `<trace-id>true</trace-id>` is set in the logs section of the configuration file.
 Trace Context is handled by the progress trace functionality, see also [Progress Trace](../progress-trace.md).

 The information in Trace Context will be presented by the progress trace output when invoking JSON-RPC methods `validate_commit`, `apply`, or `run_action`.
 Those methods will also generate a Trace Context if it has not already been given in a request.